frictionlessdata/datapackage/source/simple-data-format.rst

 2. CSV is tabular-oriented.
 Most data structures are either tabular or can be transformed to a tabular structure by some form of normalization
 3. It is open and the "standard" is well-known
-4. It is widely supported - practically every spreadsheet program and relational database program in existence can handle CSV in some form or other
+4. It is widely supported - practically every spreadsheet program, relational database and programming language in existence can handle CSV in some form or other
 5. It is text-based and therefore amenable to manipulation and access from a wide range of standard tools (including revision control systems such as git, mercurial and subversion)